 Interference in simulation comes from co-site cells and surrounding 6 sites of serving cell, i.e., interference comes from 20 cells as illustrated in Figure 5.4.1-1;

 The beam with highest L1 RSRP of the serving cell is taken as serving beam, which is taken as the serving signal of RLM.
-And the beam transmission pattern is synchronized across the site/cells i.e., at any given time the transmitted beam index is the same across the site/cells.
+And the beam transmission pattern is synchronized across the site/cells, i.e at any given time the transmitted beam index is the same across the site/cells.

 Figure 5.4.1-1: Interference model